A semi-supervised framework for diverse multiple hypothesis testing scenarios

 \subsection{Further implementation details of the AdaPT\textsubscript{g} methods}

-We implemented AdaPT\textsubscript{g} using the repository \url{https://github.com/patrickrchao/adaptMT} which has all the same implementations as AdaPT while offering the ability to define assymetric regions for mirroring the p-values.
+We downloaded AdaPT\textsubscript{g} from the repository \url{https://github.com/patrickrchao/adaptMT} which has all the same implementations as AdaPT while offering the ability to define asymmetric regions for mirroring the p-values.
 Accordingly, we followed the same implementation details as the previous section used by AdaPT and set the so-called `masking parameters' as default.